 Under our 2001 Stock Option Plan, we may issue incentive stock options, within the meaning of Section 422 of the Internal Revenue Code, to our employees and any parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, restricted stock units, restricted stock, stock appreciation rights, performance units and performance shares to our employees, directors and consultants and our parent and subsidiary corporations' employees and consultants.
-Prior to 2006, the primary form of equity compensation that we awarded consisted of incentive and non-qualified stock options.
+The primary form of equity compensation that we award consists of incentive and non-qualified stock options.